moayadsameer/content-ops-starter/content/pages/index.md

     title:
       text: >-
-        We are a multidisciplinary construction company with a vision to transform ideas into remarkable spaces.
-Based in the region and backed by a team of certified engineers, architects, and specialists, Ires Arabia delivers end-to-end construction and design solutions with uncompromised quality and precision
+        We are a multidisciplinary construction company with a vision to transform ideas into remarkable spaces.backed by a team of certified engineers, architects, and specialists, Ires Arabia delivers end-to-end construction and design solutions with uncompromised quality and precision
       color: text-dark
       type: TitleBlock
     subtitle: Subtitle goes here